BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/NestedDataLog.md

 # Logging Nested Data Objects

+Nested data objects can log themselves recursively.

-Up to now, the data objects seen have been instances of class `IssueLabel`.
+Up to now, the data objects seen have been instances of class `Label`.

 These objects are 'flat' in the sense that the values they store are all scalars: